qdraw/starsky/starsky/starsky/readme_api.md

 ```

 ## Exif Info
-Api to get data about the picture that is editable.
-This checks the file using Exiftool
+Get the current exif status of a file, only for files that are exist and editable.
 Endpoint: `/starsky/Api/Info?f=/image.jpg` The querystring name `f` is used for file path's

 ```json